yutaplug/Aliucord/index.md

 9. No, there is no soundboard plugin.

-10. Install VoiceMessages if you want to send voice messages.
-AudioPlayer if you want to play them.
-But don't install the original one (it has issues), install the [fork](https://github.com/Archimedes9500/Halkiion-rushiiMachine-aliucord-plugins/raw/builds/AudioPlayer.zip) instead.
+10. Do not install original AudioPlayer, it has issues and it's outdated.
+Install the [fork](https://github.com/Archimedes9500/Halkiion-rushiiMachine-aliucord-plugins/raw/builds/AudioPlayer.zip) instead.

 11. No, there is no plugin to mass/bulk delete messages/dms.